Limpanfx/Project-ALL/Uninstaller/Description (read).md

 - **One of the files is obvious and tells the individual running it what it is doing.**
 - **One deletes the files in secret, disguising itself as something else.**

+# Additions

+**If you want to make an uninstallation for a different game please make a folder for it to seperate it from other games.**